Achievable logoAchievable logo

 Afterload

-Pressure that that the heart must overcome to pump blood to the lungs and peripheral system
+The pressure that the heart must overcome to pump blood to the lungs and the peripheral system

 Stroke volume

-Amount of blood pumped out by ventricle at end of each contraction
+Amount of blood pumped out by the ventricle at the end of each contraction

 Cardiac output

-Heart rate multiplied by stroke volume to determine the how much blood is pumped from ventricles in liters by minute
+Heart rate multiplied by stroke volume to determine how much blood is pumped from the ventricles in liters per minute

 Diastole